lucko/spark-docs/docs/using-the-viewer.md

 This is partially because the only information spark has and can present is the underlying class/method names (i.e. the names that programmers used in the code) to describe what's going on.
 However, with a little bit of thinking and some common sense, you can quickly figure out what's going on.

 Try to persevere!
-There are some explainations below which will help you understand the output. :smiley:
+There are some explanations below which will help you understand the output. :smiley:

 ### Threads